isaacvock/fastq2EZbakR/docs/output.md

 Processed bam files:

 * Sorted and filtered bam/sam files are in `results/sf_reads/`
-  - These are passed to the mutation counting and feature assignment scripts
+  - These are passed to the mutation counting and feature assignment scripts.
-  - Sorting and filtering is accomplished with a custom shell script.
+  - Non-primary alignments and unaligned reads are filtered out.
+Reads are sorted by read name.

 Mutation counting output: